NikolajBjorner/ShonanArtOfSAT/program.md

 of cores.
 Together with the set of 29 points without 6-holes constructed by Overmars (2002), this determines the last remaining value h(6) = 30.

+## Jakob Nordström

+__Title__: A one-size-fits-all proof logging system?

+__Abstract__: We propose a unified proof logging system for decision problems, optimization problems, model enumeration problems, and problem reformulations, and semantics for composition of such proofs.
+We discuss some of the challenges in designing such a proof system and the choices made to overcome them.
+We base our system on pseudo-Boolean reasoning with 0-1 integer linear programs, which is a superset of conjunctive normal form (CNF).
+This is the only proof system that can currently support all enhanced SAT solving techniques for decision problems, and the language of 0-1 linear inequalities also makes it convenient to reason about linear objective functions.
+However, to maintain equisatisfiability of decision problems restrictions for how contraints are deleted must be imposed, and this is also crucial to preserve the optimal value of optimization problem instances.
+In addition, for projected model enumeration, the use of strengthening rules such as RAT and pseudo-Boolean generalizations of RAT must be carefully restricted in order not to change the set of solutions.
+Finally, precise definitions are needed of what it would mean to rewrite the objective function and/or constraints of a problem instance while keeping it "the same", and what the semantics should be for proof compositions if a sequence of solvers operations on (translations of) the same problem instance and emit separate proof logs.

+This is based on joint work with Bart Bogaerts, Stephan Gocht, Ciaran McCreesh, Magnus O. Myreen, Andy Oertel, and Yong Kiam Tan.

+## Nina Narodytska

+__Title__: Lemur:  Integrating Large Language Models in Automated Program Verification

+__Abstract__:
+The demonstrated code-understanding capability of LLMs raises the question of whether they can be used for automated program verification, a task that typically demands high-level abstract reasoning about program properties that is challenging for verification tools.
+We propose a general methodology to combine the power of LLMs and automated reasoners for automated program verification.
+We formally describe this methodology as a set of derivation rules and prove its soundness.
+We instantiate the calculus as a sound automated verification procedure, which led to practical improvements on a set of synthetic and competition benchmarks.

 ## Masahiro Sakai

 __Title__: BNN verification dataset for Max-SAT Evaluation 2020